DHTMLX/gantt-docs/data/api/gantt_addtask.md

     text:"Task #5",
     start_date:"02-09-2013",
     duration:28
-}, "project_2");
+}, "project_2", 1);
 @template:	api_method
 @descr:
+If you set the *index* parameter with the value from 0 and greater, a task will be added to the specified position in the branch.
+Otherwise, the task will be added to the end of the tasks' branch.

 The method invokes the api/gantt_onbeforetaskadd_event.md and api/gantt_onaftertaskadd_event.md events.

 Note, if you don't want to save task in case, for example,  the user clicks the "Cancel" button in the lightbox, use the api/gantt_createtask.md method and the api/gantt_ontaskcreated_event.md event that this method invokes.